vistadataproject/nodeVISTA/docup/README.md

 # From OSEHRA to nodeVISTA Container

+__3 Outstanding__: 1. need to test the final 'nodevista addition' script, 2. pm2 supprting restart and 3.
+CPRS connecting (port is there but from Parallels CPRS?)

 Start with the git [docker-vista](https://github.com/OSEHRA/docker-vista) ...

 > git clone https://github.com/OSEHRA/docker-vista

 This has the software and docker file needed to create an image with OSEHRA VISTA on Cent OS.
+It sets up basic variables (ex/ basedir) and permissions to allow the following to work.

 Build this image using Docker ...